-Table 1 General Plan Mitigation and Performance St andards City of Davis General Plan Project Consistency Goal/Policy On October 24, 2001, the City edented for infill development and comprehensive car interim guidelines for infill development.
-The management strategies immediately following the proposed project is considered an infill adoption of the General Plan so that guidelines and development, and would be subject to the strategies will be in place prior to the approval of adopted infill development guidelines significant new infill development adopted mini development guidennes.
-The City has reviewed the project in the Standard 2 1a Guidelines should recognize various context of the interim infill development forms and patterns of infill development including: guidelines and determined that the proposed torms and patterns of minin development menduing. project is consistent with such guidelines 1 new mixed use transit oriented development in project is consistent with such guidennes. new neighborhoods developed on urban land The proposed project site is located in an zoned for nonresidential uses.
-(Land designated existing neighborhood within the South on the General Plan Land Use Map for uses of Davis Specific Plan area of the City. agriculture, agriculture buffer, or various open space uses are not to be considered as, nor re- I ne proposed project is considered an infill designated as, urban land for infill purposes.)
-MTD/SCS.
-The project is located in provimity to high-quality transit corridors as 2. new mixed use, transit oriented development well as existing bicycle and pedestrian in/near established neighborhoods. infrastructure initiastracture.
+Table 1 General Plan Mit Performance St City of Davis General Plan Project Consistency Goal/Policy Policy LU 2.1 Develop and implement guidelines On October 24, 2001, the City adopted for infill development and comprehensive car interim guidelines for infill development.
+The management strategies immediately following the proposed project is considered an infill adoption of the General Plan so that guidelines and development, and would be subject to the strategies will be in place prior to the approval of adopted infill development guidelines. significant new infill development.
+8 Suran The City has reviewed the project in the Standard 2.1a Guidelines should recognize various context of the interim infill development forms and patterns of infill development including: guidelines and determined that the proposed project is consistent with such guidelines.
+1. new mixed use, transit oriented development in new neighborhoods developed on urban land The proposed project site is located in an zoned for nonresidential uses.
+(Land designated existing neighborhood within the South on the General Plan Land Use Map for uses of Davis Specific Plan area of the City. agriculture, agriculture buffer, or various open • space uses are not to be considered as, nor re- The proposed project is considered an infill designated as, urban land for infill purposes.) development that is consistent with the MTP/SCS.
+The project is located in proximity to high-quality transit corridors as 2. new mixed use, transit oriented development well as existing bicycle and pedestrian in/near established neighborhoods. infrastructure. innastructure.
 3. residential infill in/near established The proposed project is located in an existing neighborhoods (e.g., Grande and Wildhorse neighborhood and consists of residential school sites). infill.
 4. densification of existing single family lots.
-The proposed project is intended for use to 5 tongeted residential infill to hole address the meet un-met housing needs in the City, 5. targeted residential infinition of paddress the including as off-campus student housing, in and school district amplevees, seriers lower proximity to UC Davis. income households and other special needs groups (a.g. prospective joint LIC City PDA private sector sponsored projects) private sector sponsored projects).
-6 redevelopment of older apartment complexes 0. redevelopment of order apartment complexes.
-Policy UD Promote urban/community design which The proposed project incorporates a balanced 1.1 is human-scaled, comfortable, safe and circulation network within the proposed conducive to pedestrian use. project to facilitate separate pedestrian and · bicycle pathways separate from vehicular access.
+The proposed project is intended for use to meet un-met housing needs in the City, 5. targeted residential infill to help address the including as off-campus student housing, in needs of UC Davis students and employees, City proximity to UC Davis. and school district employees, seniors, lower prominely to to buris. income households and other special needs groups (e.g., prospective joint UC-City- RDA- private sector sponsored projects). • 6. redevelopment of older apartment complexes.
+The proposed project incorporates a balanced is human-scaled, comfortable, safe and circulation network within the proposed project to facilitate separate pedestrian and bicycle pathways separate from vehicular access.

 There is pedestrian-oriented design